hydrusnetwork/hydrus/docs/developer_api.md

 ## Managing Popups

+!!! warning "Under Construction"
+    This is under construction.
+The popup managment APIs and data structures may change in future versions.

 ### Job Status Objects { id="job_status_objects" }

 Job statuses represent shared information about a job in hydrus.
 In the API they are currently only used for popups.